VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 |------|----------------------------------------------------|
 | ```10```   | Virgil Trust Provisioner allows user to input Public Key to db in base64 format |

-This command allows you to add additional public key of some participants like cloud to Virgil Trust Provisioner database User can also leave a comment about added key.
+This command allows you to add additional public key of some participants like the cloud to Virgil Trust Provisioner database You can also leave a comment about added key.

 **Example**